PaulLeCam/react-leaflet/UPGRADING.md

 # Upgrading

+## v1.1

+This release changes the way Leaflet elements are created and updated internally.
+If you are only using public APIs, nothing should change, however if you are extending or creating custom components, you should now use the added `createLeafletElement()` and `updateLeafletElement()` methods described in the [Extending](https://github.com/PaulLeCam/react-leaflet/blob/master/docs/Extending.md#extending) section of the documentation rather than overriding the lifecycle hooks directly.
+See the [relevant commit](https://github.com/PaulLeCam/react-leaflet/commit/b42026f9dc93be45f0b8ffc6638a9d3824751091) for more details about the changes involved.

 ## v1.0

 React-Leaflet v1 requires Leaflet v1.0.0 and therefore contains breaking changes from v0.12, based on Leaflet v0.7.